It would be hard to find a more charming town than Quedlinburg! The narrow, cobblestone streets are lined with over 1300 half-timbered houses.

-On the Burgberg you will find the Abbesses' Palace (Residenzbau) and the Stiftkirche St. Servatius church.
+On the Burgberg ("castle mountain"), or Schlossberg, you will find the Abbesses' Palace (Residenzbau) and the Stiftkirche St. Servatius church.

 Inside the Abbesses' Palace is the Schloss Museum which displays an interesting assortment of Ice Age fossils, Bronze Age artifacts and medieval torture instruments.
 On exhibit is the cage used to display a captured robber baron in the 1300's.

-St. Servatius is one of the best-preserved 12th century buildings in Germany.
-Heinrich I and Mathilde are buried in the crypt with the abbesses.
+St. Servatius, the abbey church, is one of the best-preserved 12th century buildings in Germany.
+Heinrich I (the Fowler) and Mathilde are buried in the crypt with the abbesses.